canada-ca/digital-playbook-guide-numerique/en/9-address-security-privacy-risks.md

 - Identify and categorize the data the service will use, store or create.
 - Establish a data access audit process to provide assurance to users that their data has not been accessed in an unauthorized manner.
 - Ensure every stakeholder of your digital system is prepared to commit to doing their part to secure mutually valuable assets
-- Establish agreements with 3rd parties who may benefit from receiving data from your service in accordance with guidance such as the TBS Guidance on Agreements Involving PII , to ensure they will treat your data with appropriate care.
+- Establish agreements with 3rd parties who may benefit from receiving data from your service in accordance with guidance such as the [TBS Guidance on Agreements Involving PII](https://www.canada.ca/en/treasury-board-secretariat/services/access-information-privacy/privacy/guidance-preparing-information-sharing-agreements-involving-personal-information.html), to ensure they will treat your data with appropriate care.
 - Ensure all APIs are developed in alignment with secure connections requirements from TBS and CSE; all APIs should be accessed over HTTPS only. **(Build It Right - OneGC Architectural Checklist (draft))**
 - Ensure all APIs have appropriate authentication and that only authorized users/services are able to access the information; “open data” APIs are explicitly configured to allow access by all by default
 - Ensure your digital service offers a quick and easy reporting mechanism, that enables the process of security vulnerability disclosures; alerts should be treated with care and consideration equal to internal evaluations.
-- Develop your system with the 7 principles of Privacy by Design in mind: 1) Proactive not reactive – preventative not remedial; 2) Privacy as the default setting; 3) Privacy embedded into design; 4) Full functionality – positive-sum, not zero-sum; 5) End-to-end security – full lifecycle protection; 6) Visibility and transparency – keep it open; and 7) Respect for user privacy – keep it user-centric.
+- Develop your system with the 7 principles of [Privacy by Design](https://en.wikipedia.org/wiki/Privacy_by_design) in mind: 1) Proactive not reactive – preventative not remedial; 2) Privacy as the default setting; 3) Privacy embedded into design; 4) Full functionality – positive-sum, not zero-sum; 5) End-to-end security – full lifecycle protection; 6) Visibility and transparency – keep it open; and 7) Respect for user privacy – keep it user-centric.
 - Determine if bound by requirements imposed by the GDPR, and whether the user should be able to access, delete, or remove their information from the service
 - Make sure the privacy policy stays up-to-date (Digital Service Standard (Ontario))
 - Determine, in consultation with a records officer, what data is collected and why, how it is used or shared, how it is stored and secured, and how long it is kept (Digital Services Playbook (US)) establish information management retention periods for your system